liliu-avril/Awesome-Segment-Anything/README.md

 - [Awesome-segment-anything-extensions](https://github.com/JerryX1110/awesome-segment-anything-extensions)

 ## Citing SAM Survey

 If this survey is useful in your research, please use the following BibTeX entry.

 ```
-@article{kirillov2023segany,
+@article{chunhui2023samsurvey,
   title={A Comprehensive Survey on Segment Anything Model for Vision and Beyond},
-  author={Chunhui Zhang, and Li Liu, and Yawen Cui, and Guanjie Huang, and Weilin Lin, and Yiqian Yang, and Yuehong Hu},
+  author={Zhang, Chunhui and Liu, Li and Cui, Yawen and Huang, Guanjie and Lin, Weilin and Yang, Yiqian and Hu, Yuehong},
-  journal={arXiv:2305.08196},
+  journal={arXiv:2304.02643},
   year={2023}
 }
 ```